-We seek to ensure that our suppliers are aware of our policies and procedures (they are publicly available on our website) and adhere to the same high standards as our own staff.
+We seek to ensure that our suppliers are aware of our policies and procedures and adhere to the same high standards as our own staff.

 We do not consider that we operate in a high-risk sector.
 Nevertheless, we review our supply chain and preferred supplier list as part of our regular inspection cycle and will terminate contracts or take remedial action if instances of modern slavery come to light.

 We have not had any reports of any behaviours or practices that come within the scope of the International Labour Organization (ILO) indicators of forced labour.

 We use key performance indicators (KPIs) to measure how successful we have been in ensuring that slavery and human trafficking are not taking place in any part of our business or supply chains.
 These KPI’s are as follows:

 The number of contractual relationships terminated as a result of breaches of our policies (above).
 There have been no contractual relationships terminated for the financial year to 31 March 2023.

 Employees and contractors (‘staff’) are required to adhere to the Trinity Code of Conduct and are encouraged to identify and report any potential breaches of our Modern Slavery Policy.

-We provide periodic training on Modern Slavery for our staff and continue the reach of our targeted training for our subsidiaries network of representatives overseas.
+We provide regular training on Modern Slavery for our staff and continue the reach of our targeted training for our subsidiaries and network of representatives overseas.

-Modern slavery compliance is encompassed within the risks in our risk register which is reviewed regularly by the Executive.
+Modern slavery compliance is encompassed within the risks in our risk register which is reviewed regularly by the Executive and our Board of Directors.

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Trinity College London's slavery and human trafficking statement for the financial year commencing 1 April 2022 and ending 31 March 2023.
 It was approved by the Board of Directors on 24 May 2023.